Battling Seasickness: A Sailor's Survival Guide

 The wind kept getting stronger and stronger though, we had 25 knots sustained, gusting to 30 knots.
 That alone would not have been an issue at all, if the wind angle hadn't changed every few hours: from north to south and back to north!
 Where were my easterlies?

 Of course you have to stop dreaming about a nice downwind sail and adjust the sails and spinnaker pole according to the actual wind angle.
 Reality can hit hard sometimes and accidental jibes are on your mind all the time, even if you have set up a preventer line.
-We had to do quite a few sail changes in the first 48 hours, jibing the boat several times - which included bringing over the spinnaker pole from starboard to port.
+We had to do quite a few sail changes in the first 48 hours, jibing the boat several times - which included bringing over the spinnaker pole from starboard to port and back again.
 This is not only physically and mentally exhausting, but with a very confused sea state and the waves hitting you from all kinds of angles, it makes you feel like being tossed around like a toy in a bathtub.
 What a great way to get seasick.

 Practical Tips to Avoid Seasickness

-1. Choose the Right Position: If you need to be below deck, be quick and get back in the cockpit straight away.
-If you need to stay down below for whatever reason, position yourself in the middle of the boat where motion is minimized.
-However, I highly recommend being on deck, as fresh air and a clear view of the horizon are most helpful in my personal opinion.
+If you need to go below deck, be quick and get back up to the cockpit as soon as possible.
+If you have to stay down below, position yourself in the middle of the boat where motion is minimized.
+However, I highly recommend staying on deck—fresh air and a clear view of the horizon are most helpful in my experience!

-4. Stay Hydrated and Nourished: Dehydration and an empty stomach can exacerbate seasickness.
-Drink plenty of water and eat light, easily digestible meals before and during your journey.
+Dehydration and an empty stomach can make seasickness worse.
+Drink plenty of water and eat light, easily digestible meals before and during your trip to keep nausea at bay.

 By incorporating these tips into your sailing routine, you can reduce the impact of seasickness and enjoy your time on the water much more.
 Remember, everyone's body reacts differently, so it might take some time to find out what works best for you.